lpantano/mypubs/post/mirqc_with_bcbio.md

 require special analysis to avoid bias in the quantification.
 Read more about why
 [other small RNAs are important](http://seqcluster.readthedocs.org/literature.html).
+It is important to mention that this tool produce a sqlite3 database to help with the visualization.
+An image example is [here](http://seqcluster.readthedocs.org/more_outputs.html#report).

 ### quality control metrics
 `bcbio` summarizes `Fastqc` metrics for each sample.
 Together with different